AY2526S1-CS2103T-W12-4/tp/docs/DeveloperGuide.md

     2. This can be repeated with other fields, eg. `add n/Missing Fields e/field@mail.com`<br>
        Expected: No client is added.
 Shows invalid command.

-#### Listing all client
+#### Listing all clients
-1. Listing all persons
+1. Listing all clients
     1. Test case: `list`<br>
-       Expected: All persons in the address book are listed.
+       Expected: All clients in the address book are listed.

 #### Editing a client
 1. Editing a client while all clients are being shown